Log1x/sage-directives/README.md

 Contributing whether it be through PRs, reporting an issue, or suggesting an idea is encouraged and appreciated.
 When contributing code, please follow the existing directive format.

-If you're feeling generous, I also take contributions in the form of [coffee & energy drinks](https://www.buymeacoffee.com/log1x).

 ## License

-Sage Directives is provided under the [MIT License](https://github.com/log1x/sage-directives/blob/master/LICENSE).
+Sage Directives is provided under the [MIT License](https://github.com/log1x/sage-directives/blob/master/LICENSE.md).